Daniel Suluka-Fifita

-Daniel Suluka-Fifita (born 19 August 1999) is a professional rugby league footballer who plays as a forward for the Canterbury-Bankstown Bulldogs in the National Rugby League.
+Daniel Suluka-Fifita (born 19 August 1999) is an Australian professional rugby league footballer who plays as a forward for St Helens in the Betfred Super League.

+He previously played for the Sydney Roosters, South Sydney Rabbitohs and the Canterbury-Bankstown Bulldogs in the National Rugby League.

 Background

 Suluka-Fifita played his junior rugby league for the Matraville Tigers.
 Suluka-Fifita is of Tongan descent.

 Career

 2020

 Suluka-Fifita made his debut in round 12 of the 2020 NRL season for the Sydney Roosters against the Gold Coast Titans.

 2021

 In round 3 of the 2021 NRL season, he was sent to the sin bin during the Sydney Roosters 26-16 loss against archrivals Souths after punching Jai Arrow in the back of the head after making a tackle.

 2022

 On 13 June, Suluka-Fifita signed a three-year deal to join arch-rivals South Sydney starting in the 2023 NRL season.
 Suluka-Fifita was later released early from the Sydney Roosters and made his club debut for Souths in their round 17 match against Newcastle which South Sydney won 40-28.